 We Must Adhere to Florida’s Statute of Limitations for Medical Malpractice Cases

 Per Florida Statutes § 95.11(4)(b), you generally have two years from the date of injury or discovery of injury to file a medical malpractice lawsuit.
 However, that’s not all you need to know in order to ensure your case can proceed.
-Your lawyer must also know how to comply with Florida’s pre-suit medical malpractice statutes.
+Your local lawyer must also know how to comply with Florida’s pre-suit medical malpractice statutes.
 At Distasio Law Firm we know exactly how to ensure your case can be heard by a judge and jury if a satisfactory settlement offer is not made.

 Don’t Hesitate to Begin Working on Your Case